Darien Stalking Lawyer

 Are There Differences Between the Various Stalking Degrees?

 There are three different degrees of stalking, each with a different level of severity and different potential penalties.
-Second degree stalking occurs when an individual engages in an intentional course of conduct aimed at a specific person and the actions would cause fear or distress in a reasonable person.
+Second-degree stalking occurs when an individual engages in an intentional course of conduct aimed at a specific person and the actions would cause fear or distress in a reasonable person.
 This Class A misdemeanor is punishable by up to one year of imprisonment plus a fine of up to $2,000.

 Third-degree stalking occurs if someone repeatedly follows or lies in wait for another person and causes fear or distress not intentionally but recklessly.
 Repeatedly tracking a person’s location through GPS could be prosecuted as electronic stalking.
 Both offenses are Class B misdemeanors.
 Maximum penalties include six months in jail and a fine of up to $1,000.

-The most serious form of stalking, first-degree, occurs in situations where the alleged stalking is targeted toward a minor less than 16 years old, or if the individual has prior convictions or acts in violation of a court order.
+As a Darien attorney can explain, the most serious form of stalking, first-degree, occurs in situations where the alleged stalking is targeted toward a minor less than 16 years old, or if the individual has prior convictions or acts in violation of a court order.
 This D felony includes penalties include up to five years in prison and a $5,000 fine.

 Consult an Experienced Darien Stalking Attorney